CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/execution/invalid-default-values-exception.md

 ---
 title: "InvalidDefaultValuesException"
 linkTitle: "InvalidDefaultValuesException"
-description: "The exception thrown when the default value for a variable throws an exception during the initialisation process on a workspace."
+description: "The exception thrown if an exception occurs when initialising the default value for a variable."
 ---

 # {{% param title %}}